-This Thanksgiving, speed things up with this easy Instant Pot sweet potato casserole with a decadent streusel-like topping that no one will forget.
+This busy holiday season, speed things up with this easy Instant Pot sweet potato casserole with a decadent streusel-like topping that no one will forget.
 The bottom layer is light and has a whipped texture that is the perfect cloud-like base for the crispy and crunchy sweet topping.
-This is Thanksgiving comfort food at its best.
+This is holiday comfort food at its best.

 I kept it refined sugar-free using maple syrup as the sweetener.
 And if you have any gluten-free guests you can let them know there is no flour in the crumble.
 I used a combination of certified gluten-free rolled oats and raw sunflower seeds which also keep this dish nut-free and super allergy-friendly.